 - Blacklisting, whitelisting, shared blacklists, GeoIP, etc

-You are wanting to protect yourself against unknown or unanticipated threats.
+You need a WAF to protect your website or application against threats.
 Examples include 0-day exploits, exploits in your own application, outdated applications, and more.
 No system is ever foolproof.
-Web firewalling is about adding another layer of protection to business-critical functionality, and makes up an important part of PCI security standards.
+Web firewalling is about adding another layer of protection to business-critical functionality and makes up an important part of PCI security standards.